Tex & the Horseheads: Collaborations

-Reunion
+Reunion and future plans

 In 2007, Tex & the Horseheads reunited and played shows around the LA area.
 Texacala has since moved to Austin, Texas and has remained active in music there.

-Future plans

 Texacala has stated that she plans to write a book detailing her experiences as a musician.
-She has also stated that she plans to "Have some new songs coming out on itunes and plan on putting them all on cd soon for the website I'm working on.
+She has also stated that she plans to "have some new songs coming out on itunes and plan on putting them all on cd soon for the website I'm working on.
 I want to make as many of my recordings available as possible, posters, flyers."